-Dr. Ney is a Board Certified Ophthalmologist and has published peer-reviewed research papers and book chapters.
-His ongoing interests include the surgical management of glaucoma, glaucoma laser treatment and cataract surgery.
+Dr. Ney is a Board Certified Ophthalmologist and has published several peer-reviewed research papers and book chapters.
+His ongoing clinical interests include the surgical management of glaucoma, glaucoma laser treatment and cataract surgery.
 Dr. Ney’s practice offers a full range of management for patients with glaucoma-related conditions, from drops to laser to surgical interventions.